wardbekker/wardbekker.github.io/source/_posts/2013-05-29-a-beginners-guide-to-erlang.markdown

 ### Best places to ask for help

 The [Erlang Questions Mailinglist](http://erlang.org/mailman/listinfo/erlang-questions) is the best place to ask your Erlang questions.
-Don't be suprised if you question is answered by Erlang inventors themselves!
+Don't be surprised if you question is answered by Erlang inventors themselves!

 As with other programming languages [Stack overflow](http://stackoverflow.com/questions/tagged/erlang) is also a great place to get answers to your pressing Erlang questions.

 ### Erlang books

 Compared to Java, the quantity of Erlang books is low.
 But the quality is pretty good!
-And a little birdy told me that some great new books will be published in the near future. *Warning: Affilate Links to Amazon ahead.
+And a little birdy told me that some great new books will be published in the near future. *Warning: affiliate links to Amazon ahead.
 You will be sponsoring my caffeine intake.
 Thank you.*

 <table>
             <tr>